 - Buying virtual gift cards to convert them into cash.

-- Purchasing high-demand products like electronics at stores where you bonus cash back opportunities with the goal of reselling those products for the same (or higher) price.
+- Purchasing high-demand products like electronics at stores where you bonus cash back opportunities to resell those products for the same (or higher) price.

 - Purchase event tickets at scale to resell them for the same (or higher) price.

-- Consider finding ways to purchase bulk airline tickets or create a “small” travel agency business to earn points and get flights for cheap.
+- Consider finding ways to purchase bulk airline tickets or create a “small” travel agency business to earn points and get cheap flights.

 See Related: What is a Hacker Fare?